40+ Odd & Funny Things That Happened Throughout History

 The Great Smog of London

 Smog is one of those words that sounds all cute and innocent, but the reality of it is far more sinister.
 It’s when the natural phenomena of fog or hazy weather are exacerbated by pollutants, like manmade air pollution.
+In 1952, conditions made the smog so bad that it even penetrated buildings, causing people to fall ill.
+The one good thing was that the blind were able to help those who are too accustomed to sight get around during those few low-visibility days.

 The Great Smog of London